COMPARE REMOVAL QUOTES

 Have someone take care of your dog

 On your moving day, things can get pretty hectic.
 For example, there are people moving in, out, and around the house.
-Movers will be lifting boxes, furniture, and other heavy items so they need all pathways to be clear.
+House movers will be lifting boxes, furniture, and other heavy items so they need all pathways to be clear.
 This means no children or pets running around.
 Also, with all the chaos in your house, there are so many chances for your dog to run and escape—something you definitely don’t want to happen.

 Instead, try to get your dog out of the house for the day.
 If possible, you can spend time in a dog park or dog-friendly restaurant.
 Ask friends or family members if they are able to take care of your dog for the day.
 Alternatively, ask your vet if they have boarding options.
 If worst comes to worst, you might need a dog crate.